kincl/lustre-on-openshift/README.md

     resources: ["*"]
     scope: "Namespaced"
 ```

-- Set a namespace selector on our webhook configuration to only apply to namespaces with our label: `openpolicyagent.org/webhook=`
+- We use namespace selectors to apply webhooks only to namespaces with our label: `openpolicyagent.org/webhook=`
-- Set our webhook configuration to `failurePolicy: Fail` to ensure that we fail closed, user workloads will not be created if OPA is unable to handle requests
+- We set `failurePolicy: Fail` to ensure user workloads won't be created if OPA is unavailable (fail-closed approach)

-We also need to label all of our user namespaces so that our webhook enforces our changes.

-### Install
+### Installation

 Install OPA + kube-mgmt: